 The drama and tensions which shrouded the last half of the race overshadowed an equally dramatic first half.

-Adding insult to injury was the fact he was beaten by Romain Grosjean in the sister car, which by the team’s own admission is running a step behind in configuration to Raikkonen’s E21.
+Adding insult to injury was the fact that he was beaten by Romain Grosjean in the sister car, which by the team’s own admission is running a step behind in configuration to Raikkonen’s E21.
 Grosjean was sixth and Raikkonen seventh.

 Man of the match in Malaysia must go to Nico Hulkenberg who was battling way above his station in the Sauber.
 Going wheel to wheel with just about everyone on his way to eighth place.
 His duel with Raikkonen, which had the Iceman screeching into the radio, was one of the highlights of the grand prix.